 substr() must have first two parameters, whereas, the end_limit is optional.
 By default, the entire length of the string will be taken as end_limit.

-The start and end limit accepts integer value of both sign, to specify either positive or negative limit.
+The start and end limit accept integer value of both sign, to specify either positive or negative limit.
 If the limit is positive then the extraction is done by starting from the beginning of the input string to fix the limit position.
-Otherwise it is done by calculating from the end of the string.
+Otherwise, it is done by calculating from the end of the string.

 The following PHP program deals with the substr() function, to see the possible responses created depends upon the various combination of positive and negative limits set with.